Facebook Twitter You Tube

 Government, non-profit and neighborhood organizations are achieving measurable successes in their lead poisoning education and outreach efforts.
 The City's lead law is the best way to ensure that lead hazards are identified and resources are targeted where they are needed most.

 The City of Rochester wants you to be informed, prepared and safe.
-Learn about our lead law, the ways to prevent lead poisoning and the resources available in our community by using this web site.
+Learn about our lead law, the ways to prevent lead poisoning and the resources available in our community by using this website.
 Apply for the City Lead Program, which provides federal and City dollars to make your property lead-safe.

 Remember, lead poisoning prevention begins with you.